Play Windows-only Games on Linux with Steam Play aka Proton

 Step 2: Enable Steam Play

-Now, you’ll see an option Steam Play in the left side panel.
-Click on it and check the boxes:
+Now, you’ll see an option Compatibility in the left side panel.
+Click on it.
+By default, Steam Play for supported titles is enabled.
+To enable it for other titles, toggle the corresponding button:

-• Enable Steam Play for all titles (With this option, you can try/experiment other games that may not be known to work)
+• Enable Steam Play for all other titles (With this option, you can try/experiment other games that may not be known to work with Linux)

 In either case, if the game supports a specific version as per your research, you can enable any of the available older versions as well.